 I found myself reading my old blog posts with frustration.
 Why didn’t I add a link there?
 How did I forget to format that section?
 Why didn’t I remember to [fill in the blank]?!

-To save time, generate an engaged following and stay consistent from post to post, I created a quick checklist that I hope will help you tons!
+To save time, generate an engaged following and stay consistent from post to post, I created a checklist that I hope will help you tons and TONS!
 And so, my dear blogger friend, without further ado…

 Here is my blog post checklist to use before AND after clicking ‘publish:’

 Teehee, obviously Amy!
 No but really, write the heck out of it!
 Put tons of useful detail and make sure it is very well written.
 Seriously, you can make it super pretty BUT at the end of the day it is all about the content!
 How are your helping your reader with this post?
 What are you GIVING them?
 Content is key!